Professional development certificate program

 Is the professional development certificate program right for me?

 The ideal candidate is a proven mid-career peace and development leader with at least five years of relevant work experience.
-Candidates need to come to the program with a social change initiative to promote peace and development within the program region, and have a clear vision of how the fellowship experience and network will help advance their peace work and increase their impact.
+Candidates need to come to the program with a social change initiative to promote peace and development within the program region.
+They should also have a clear vision of how the fellowship experience and network will help advance their peace work and increase their impact.
 This program is intended for working professionals and requires 11 weeks of on-site participation.
 Fellows earn a post-graduate diploma upon completion of the program.
-After the program, candidates should be willing to share their own work and experience, staying in touch with peace fellows in the region and maintaining strong connections with Rotarians.
+After the program, candidates should be willing to share their own work and experience, staying in touch with peace fellows in the region and maintaining strong connections with Rotary members.

 Certificate candidates must also:

 - Have at least five years of full-time relevant experience in peace or development work

 - Have a strong commitment to cross-cultural understanding and peace as shown through professional and academic achievements and personal or community service

 - Be able to explain how their plan to promote peace aligns with Rotary’s mission

 - Candidates for Makerere University: Either be from Africa, have worked in Africa, or work with African communities or initiatives outside the continent.

 Candidates must have a gap of at least three years between the completion of their most recent academic degree program (undergraduate or graduate degree) and their intended start date for the fellowship.
 Candidates currently enrolled in an undergraduate or graduate program are not eligible to apply.